 - Monday: Music

-- Tuesday: Media Center and Art
+- Thursday: Media Center and Music

 I would like to make myself available to talk with parents as much as possible but please understand that I am very busy in the mornings preparing for the day and this is not the best time to talk.
 Please give your child a note in the morning and I will read it as soon as possible.
 If you would like to talk, the best way to reach me is by email.
-These come to my cell phone and iPad so I will sometimes see these during the day and even at night.
+These come to my cell phone, computer, and iPad so I will sometimes see these during the day and even at night.
 You can also call the office, leave a note in my office mailbox, or send it with your child in their daily folder.

 Birthdays are celebrated at the end of the day.
 Children may bring in a small treat for the students to eat.
 Examples include cupcakes, brownies or cookies.
 Pizza parties and/or “goodie bags” will not be allowed.
 Please notify me a day or two before you are planning on sending a treat in so that the office can be notified of it’s arrival.